ayesharustgi-delphix/mongo-plugin/docs/docs/Architecture.md

 1. **Environments**: The server and software required to run a data set.
 For Mongo, this will be an operating system host with Mongo instances running on it.
     a.
 Staging Environment: Source data is ingested into Delphix using Staging Host.
 These will be used to create dSources.
     b.
 Target Environment: Target hosts to provision VDBs.
 These need Mongo installations that correspond to the versions of the Source environments, per our Mongo Support Matrix.
-2. **dSource**: A database that the Delphix Virtualization Engine uses to create and update virtual copies of your database
+2. **dSource**: A database that the Delphix Virtualization Engine uses to create and update virtual copies of your database.
 3. **VDB**: A database provisioned from either a dSource or another VDB which is a copy of the source data.
 A VDB is created and managed by the Delphix Virtualization Engine.
 Explore how Delphix connects to Mongo environments and creates Mongo dSources and VDBs, with these concepts in mind.